Ingestion and Curation

 Obtain a DOI and Publish

-After dataset level metadata is checked and cleaned, it is used to mint a DOI from for the dataset.
+After dataset level metadata is checked and cleaned, it is used to mint a DOI from DataCite for the dataset.
 This DOI resolves to a webpage maintained by fF that displays all metadata and provides links to download the dataset, data dictionary, and any other related files.